Calculate Your No Contact Timeline: Free Tool

 Listen.

-If they move on that fast, the relationship wasn't solid to begin with.
+If they move on that fast, either the relationship wasn't solid to begin with, or they're desperate to avoid the pain of being apart.

 In fact, it makes it worse.